 "Confirmation Letter" means a written notice confirming the specific terms of a Transaction hereunder in the form set forth in Exhibit "B".

 "Contract Price" means the agreed price for the purchase and sale of Gas pursuant to a Transaction, as set forth in the applicable Confirmation Letter.
-The price in U.S. $ per MMBtu or C $ per GJ, as applicable for a Transaction.
+The price in C $ per GJ for a Transaction unless otherwise specified in a Transaction.

 "Day" means a period of twenty-four consecutive hours, beginning at 8:00 a.m.
 MST on any calendar Day and ending at 8:00 a.m.
 MST on the following calendar Day.